ygunayer/prism/README.md

 When an individual event is being processed, it's broken down into separate contexts.
 Each context represents a single business domain (e.g. an entity or domain object), and may contain a single-level hierarchy (called sub-contexts).
 The data for an individual context (including sub-contexts) is extracted by a specific asynchronous process (called `augment`s), and are put to separate tables on BigQuery.

-> Included in the repo is a script that generates a given number (default: `100k`) of events and publishes them into a queue named `events-raw` on RabbitMQ.
+> *Note:* Included in the repo is a script that generates a given number (default: `100k`) of events and publishes them into a queue named `events-raw` on RabbitMQ.

 ## Prerequisites
 - Node.js